Planetary Mantras

-There are specific times when the planet mantras below are purported to be the most effective: solstices; equinoxes; eclipses; new and full moons; and sunrise, noon, and sunset.
-However, astrology mantras can be beneficial at any time.
+There are specific times when the planetary mantras below are purported to be the most effective: solstices; equinoxes; eclipses; new and full moons; and sunrise, noon, and sunset.
+However, planetary mantras can be beneficial at any time.

 Share this page with a friend!

-Astrology mantras improve karmic outcomes in life at all levels.
+Planetary mantras improve karmic outcomes in life at all levels.
 By mitigating outside influences, they can help to heal the body and mind.
-They can also improve situations in a larger sense such as the fate of nations or the Earth itself.
+Planetary mantras can also improve situations in a larger sense such as the fate of nations or the Earth itself.
 This article includes mantras for the main planetary bodies in our solar system: Sun, Moon, Mars, Mercury, Venus, Saturn, and Jupiter.

 What I love the most about using mantras in association with astrology is that they are purported to function like adaptogens.
 Adaptogens are herbs and plants that bring bodily functions into the normal range in either direction.